 You took a bus tour of New Orleans?
 Why?

 That’s what our friends asked when Hubby and I told them how we spent the day together a few weeks ago.
 You see, we live in the New Orleans area now, but we were born and raised in another part of Louisiana.
-Sure, we’ve spent many a weekend in the French Quarter and our school field trips included the Wax Museum on Conti Street, Jackson Square, Café Du Monde, and the French Market.
+Sure, we’ve spent many a weekend in the French Quarter and our school field trips included the Wax Museum on Conti Street (now closed), Jackson Square, Café Du Monde, and the French Market.
 But there’s still a lot we don’t know or haven’t seen.
 We wanted to explore the area with fresh eyes since this is now home for us and The Deuce (who BTW just took a school field trip to Café Du Monde and the French Market).

 We purchased an Amazon Local Deal several months ago for a 3 hour New Orleans City Bus Tour by Southern Style Tours.
 The week of Spring Break, we realized the deal was about to expire.
 Since The Deuce was hanging out with my parents, we decided to have a day date and book the tour.
 And boy am I glad we did.